Privacy · Last updated 6 July 2026

 Microphone

-- Why: To record voice notes for journal entries.
+- Why: To dictate voice notes for journal entries.

 Bluetooth